 - 4.1.3.
 Generator Operator - 4.1.4.
 Generator Owner - 4.1.5.
 Reliability Coordinator - 4.1.6.
 Transmission Operator - 4.1.7.
 Transmission Owner - 4.2.
 Facilities: For the purpose of the requirements contained herein, the following Facilities, systems, and equipment owned by each Responsible Entity in 4.1 above are those to which these requirements are applicable.
 For requirements in this standard where a specific type of Facilities, system, or equipment or subset of Facilities, systems, and equipment are applicable, these are specified explicitly. - 4.2.1.
 Distribution Provider: One or more of the following Facilities, systems and equipment owned by the Distribution Provider for the protection or restoration of the BES: - 4.2.1.1.
 Each UFLS or UVLS System that: - 4.2.1.1.1. is part of a Load shedding program that is subject to one or more requirements in a NERC or Regional Reliability Standard; and - 4.2.1.1.2. performs automatic Load shedding under a common control system owned by the Responsible Entity, without human operator initiation, of 300 MW or more. - 4.2.1.2.
-Each Remedial Action Scheme where the Remedial Action Scheme is subject to one or more requirements in a NERC or Regional Reliability Standard. - 4.2.1.3.
+Each Remedial Action SchemeRAS where the Remedial Action SchemeRAS is subject to one or more requirements in a NERC or Regional Reliability Standard. - 4.2.1.3.
 Each Protection System (excluding UFLS and UVLS) that applies to Transmission where the Protection System is subject to one or more requirements in a NERC or Regional Reliability Standard. - 4.2.1.4.
 Each Cranking Path and group of Elements meeting the initial switching requirements from a Blackstart Resource up to and including the first interconnection point of the starting station service of the next generation unit(s) to be started. - 4.2.2.
-Responsible Entities listed in 4.1 other than Distribution Providers: All BES Facilities. - 4.2.3.
-Exemptions: The following are exempt from Standard CIP-002-6:
+Responsible Entities listed in 4.1 other than Distribution Providers: All BES Facilities.

-- 4.2.3.1.
-Cyber Assets at Facilities regulated by the Canadian Nuclear Safety Commission. - 4.2.3.2.
-Cyber Assets associated with communication networks and data communication links between discrete Electronic Security Perimeters. - 4.2.3.3.
+- 4.2.3.
+Exemptions: The following are exempt from Standard CIP-002-76: - 4.2.3.1.
+Cyber Assets systems at Facilities regulated by the Canadian Nuclear Safety Commission. - 4.2.3.2.
+Cyber Assets-systems associated with communication networks and data communication links between discrete Electronic Security Perimeters logically isolated from, but not providing logical isolation for, BCS or Shared Cyber Infrastructure (SCI). - 4.2.3.2.
+4.2.3.3.
+Cyber systems associated with communication links between Cyber Assets, Virtual Cyber Assets, or SCI performing logical isolation that extends to one or more geographic locations. - 4.2.3.3.4.2.3.4.
 The systems, structures, and components that are regulated by the Nuclear Regulatory Commission under a cyber security plan pursuant to 10 C.F.R.
-Section 73.54. - 4.2.3.4.
+Section 73.54.

+4.2.3.4.
 For Distribution Providers, the systems and equipment that are not included in section 4.2.1 above.

-5. Effective Dates: See Implementation Plan for CIP-002-6.

-6. Background:

-This standard provides "bright-line" criteria for applicable Responsible Entities to categorize their BES Cyber Systems based on the impact of their associated Facilities, systems, and equipment, which, if destroyed, degraded, misused, or otherwise rendered unavailable, would affect the reliable operation of the Bulk Electric System.
+- Effective Date: See "Project 2016-02 Virtualization Implementation Plan." for CIP-002-6. - 6.
+Background: This standard provides "bright line" criteria for applicable Responsible Entities to categorize their BES Cyber Systems based on the impact of their associated Facilities, systems, and equipment, which, if destroyed, degraded, misused, or otherwise rendered unavailable, would affect the reliable operation of the Bulk Electric System.
 Several concepts provide the basis for the approach to the standard.